-How To Increase Online Sales: Using Trust Seals In Marketing And Customer Acquisition Strategy
+How To Increase Online Sales: Using Trust Seals In Shopping Cart Software Marketing

-If you’re an online seller, there’s a goldmine right under your house.
+If you’re an online shopping cart software vendor, there’s a goldmine right under your house.
 One way you can increase online sales is to decrease shopping cart abandonment rate.
 According to PayPal 88% of visitors abandoned their shopping cart last year.
 Each of these carts was worth $109, or in a macro level, they add up to about $4 Trillion worldwide.

-In the infographic we designed to illustrate our point, we list several methods that will let you improve trust of your clients based on numerous studies gathered from various industry resources.
+In the infographic we designed to illustrate our point, we list several methods that will let you improve trust in your shopping cart software based on numerous studies gathered from various industry resources.
 Earning shoppers’ trust finding the right ways to increase online sales is not guesswork; rather, it’s replete with statistical truths (such as using trust seals) that can be turned into a successful customer acquisition strategy that will increase sellers’ chances of sales conversion.

 CHECK THE INFOGRAPHIC BELOW FOR MORE INSIGHTS ON TRUST ISSUES IN ONLINE SALES:

-Imagine if online shoppers can reduce the cart abandonment rate by just 10%: that’s $400 Billion!
+Imagine if the best shopping cart software vendors could reduce the cart abandonment rate by just 10%: that’s $400 Billion!
 But let’s not imagine it, BI Intelligence, the research arm of Business Insider, said that as much as 63% of abandoned carts can be recovered with the right tactics.
 Sending an email three hours after a shopper abandons a cart can help, according to Listrak.
 But overall, it boils down to how much your visitors trust your site.

 Consider these facts if you’re a seller: